 Content which is not placed behind access controls will not always be suitable for all children.
 Such content may include strong language, sexualised content, violence and so on, and may typically be rated 12 or 15 by the BBFC at the cinema or on video.
 The context in which such issues are presented is also central to the question of whether or not they need to go behind access controls.
 That context may either aggravate an issue (for example language is used aggressively) or mitigate (for example comedy may soften the effect).
 Parents are advised to consider whether the content their children access is suitable for their age.

-Works whose primary purpose is sexual arousal or stimulation are considered sex works and will be restricted to adults only.
-While pornographic content is restricted to adults, BBFC policy on ‘glamour’ works makes some allowance for content whose primary purpose may fall short of sexual arousal or stimulation, but which has clear suggestive intentions.
+Content which primary purpose is sexual arousal or stimulation are considered sex works and will be restricted to adults only.
+While pornographic content is restricted to adults, our BBFC policy on ‘glamour’ works makes some allowance for content whose primary purpose may fall short of sexual arousal or stimulation, but which has clear suggestive intentions.
 Such 'glamour' video content may contain brief moments of sexualised posing where there is no focus on such content.
 Obvious sexual posing which is intended to arouse or stimulate rather than being merely suggestive is unlikely to be allowable in still images that are not placed behind access controls.

 No. Any customer that is able to demonstrate that they are at least 18 is able to have access controls and filters removed.